yuzhesong/yuzhesong.github.io/_pages/cv.md

 Work experience
 ======
+* Nov 2025 - Current: Adjunct Research Fellow
+  * Centre for Astrophysics & Supercomputing, Swinburne University of Technology
+  * OzGrav, the ARC Centre of Excellence for Gravitational Wave Discovery

-* Oct 2022 - Current: Postdoctoral Research Fellow
+* Oct 2022 - Nov 2025: Postdoctoral Research Fellow
   * Centre for Astrophysics & Supercomputing, Swinburne University of Technology
   * OzGrav, the ARC Centre of Excellence for Gravitational Wave Discovery